 \subsection{Preliminaries}

 A well-known thought experiment in the field of linguistics is that of Chomsky's Martian linguist \citep{Chomsky:2000}.
 The idea is as follows: if a Martian linguist were to arrive on Earth, they "might reasonably conclude that there is a single human language, with differences only at the margins" \citep[p.~7]{Chomsky:2000}.
-Despite the seemingly vast differences between the world's languages, all languages are shaped restricted by the learning biases that all humans are biologically endowed with.
+Despite the seemingly vast differences between the world's languages, all languages are shaped and restricted by the learning biases that humans are biologically endowed with.

-In this spirit, linguists have devoted extensive efforts to discovering patterns which seem to hold across virtually all known natural languages, seeking to uncover what the Martian has alluded to: the restrictions that define what a human language may potentially be \citep{Baker:2012}.
-One example for such a pattern is the fact that dependencies in natural language are universally stated in terms of hierarchical representations and never in terms of linear representations \citep{Chomsky:1965}.
+In this spirit, linguists have discovered patterns which seem to hold across virtually all known natural languages, seeking to uncover what the Martian metaphor has alluded to: the restrictions that define what a human language may potentially be \citep{Baker:2012}.
+One example of such a pattern is the fact that dependencies in natural language are universally stated in terms of hierarchical representations and never in terms of linear representations \citep{Chomsky:1965}.
 At the same time, linguists also find that some patterns are consistently absent from all attested languages.
-That is the case of so called linguistic "islands" \citep{Ross:1967}, restriction conditions on syntactic movement which apply across every known language.
+That is the case of so-called linguistic "islands" \citep{Ross:1967}, restriction conditions on syntactic movement which apply across virtually every known language.
 These varied patterns reveal a highly skewed language typology: one in which learners are drawn to very specific kinds of patterns while staying oblivious to otherwise-plausible ones.